Stallings graphs for quasi-convex subgroups: Applications to algorithmic problems

 We will see in Section~\ref{sec: conjugacy in hyperbolic} that Property $\BP_\nu$ is satisfied in particular by the geodesic structure in hyperbolic groups for a linear function $\nu$.
 In this section, we draw consequences of Property $\BP$ for automatic groups.

-\begin{prop} Let $G$ be an automatic group and let $(G,L)$ be the resulting rational structure.
-Let $\nu$ be a non-decreasing function such that $(G,L)$ satisfy Property $\BP_\nu$.
+\begin{prop} Let $(G,L)$ be a rational structure for a group $G$ and let $\nu$ be a non-decreasing function such that $(G,L)$ satisfy Property $\BP_\nu$.
 Let $H$ and $K$ be $L$-quasi-convex subgroups of $G$ with constant of $L$-quasi-convexity $k$.
 Then the following holds. \begin{itemize} \item[(1)] Every double coset $HgK$ such that $K \cap H^g$ is infinite, has a representative of length at most $2\nu(k)$.

 \item[(2)] There exists a finite family $\calJ$ of infinite intersections $K \cap H^g$ such that any infinite intersection $K \cap H^x$ is conjugated in $K$ to an element of $\calJ$. \end{itemize} \end{prop}